GoogleCloudPlatform/community/tutorials/ghost-on-app-engine-part-2-monitoring.md

 Monitoring is powered by [Stackdriver Monitoring][monitoring].

-You don't have to install the monitoring agent on Google App Engine Flexible Environment because Stackdriver monitoring support is built-in.
+You don't have to install the monitoring agent on App Engine flexible environment because Stackdriver monitoring support is built-in.

 You can [view the monitoring dashboard][mon_dash] for your Ghost blog in the Google Stackdriver Console.